 The site navigation utilizes arrow, enter, escape, and space bar key commands.
 Left and right arrows move across top level links and expand / close menus in sub levels.
 Up and Down arrows will open main level menus and toggle through sub tier links.
 Enter and space open menus and escape closes them as well.
 Tab will move on to the next part of the site rather than go through menu items.

 All public school students should have access to high-quality arts education, which may include dance, moving image, music, theater, and/or visual arts.

-Find CTE programs by industry or topic area.
+Find Career Connected Learning programs by industry or topic area.

 Civics for All helps schools support students in making connections between history, current events, and democratic structures.

 In English Language Arts (ELA) students learn to become effective readers and writers.

 Health education is a required academic subject for students in all grades.
 In this class, students learn how to take care of their minds, their bodies, and their relationships with others.

 School libraries are a critical part of your child’s education.